lczmdr/drools-monitor/README.md

 	  </connections>
 	</configuration>

+And that's all!

 Contributing
 ------------
-Want to contribute?
+Do you feel in mood to contribute?
 Great, contributions are always welcome.
+Just fork it or ask me to join the project.
+Questions are always welcome.